sjauquet/ha_satel_integra_ext/README.md

 # Alternative Satel Integra Home assistant integration fork by sjauquet

 This forks add:
-- support for ETHM 1 Satel card but keeps compatibility with ETHM 1 PLUS cards (auto selected)
+- Support for ETHM 1 Satel card but keeps compatibility with ETHM 1 PLUS cards
-- auto detect of satel ZONES PARTITIONS and OUTPUTS
+- Auto detect of satel ZONES PARTITIONS and OUTPUTS
+- Configuration trough the UI
+- 3 category instead of two: sensors, outputs and partitions

 ------------------------------------------------------------